-- Evacuate the building(s) and move to a safe assembly area as far away as possible from the targeted building. - Assign Emergency Management Team members to direct individuals evacuating other buildings to stay away from the building with odor/leak. - If necessary, activate the Incident Command System. - Begin completing Staff Accountability Report. - Report any missing students and staff to IC or EOC. - Assign a liaison to interact with Fire Department, Gas Company or law enforcement.
+- Evacuate the building(s) and move to a safe assembly area as far away as possible from the targeted building. - Assign Emergency Management Team members to direct individuals evacuating other buildings to stay away from buildings with odors/leaks. - If necessary, activate the Incident Command System. - Begin completing the Staff Accountability Report. - Report any missing students and staff to IC or EOC. - Assign a liaison to interact with the Fire Department, Gas Company, or law enforcement.